-There has been lots and lots of noise following the iPhone event on Tuesday, which is one of the reasons I have left this post for a few days.
-The opinions seem to fall into two competing sides, which is always to be expected, however the prevailing narrative is that the iPhone X is the future of smartphones in a product made now – unfortunately this simply is not true.
+There has been lots and lots of noise following the iPhone event on Tuesday, Which is one of the reasons I have left this post for a few days.
+As normal falling into two camps of opinion, which is always to be expected, however the prevailing narrative is that the iPhone x is the future of smartphones in a product made now - unfortunately this simply is not true.

 The truth is that once phones like Samsung’s Galaxy S8, the LG G6 and various others from Chinese OEMs started hitting the market the traditional iPhone design became old.
 It was certainly iconic, but rooted in design and technical capability of a decade ago.